 Sennheiser is best known for its range of headphones and professional microphones, but it recently extended its ambitions to home audio as well, with the introduction of its new Ambeo Soundbar.

-This move might be intriguing for anyone who's a fan of Sennheiser headphones, but you’ll need pretty deep pockets as the Ambeo Soundbar is very much a high-end piece of kit at £2200/$2500, and the sheer size and weight of the soundbar means that it may simply not be suitable for many homes.
+This move might be intriguing for anyone who's a fan of Sennheiser headphones, but you’ll need pretty deep pockets as the Ambeo Soundbar is very much a high-end piece of kit at $2500 (£2200 / AU$3,999), and the sheer size and weight of the soundbar means that it may simply not be suitable for many homes.

-It works hard to earn its keep, though.
+It works hard to earn its keep, though, vying for a place amongst the best soundbars.
 The bulky soundbar is packed with the latest audio technologies, including Dolby Atmos and DTS:X for surroundsound audio, as well as Sennheiser’s own Ambeo ‘virtual 3D’ sound system.
 Sennheiser clearly has its sights set on the home cinema market with the Ambeo, although the bar's Wi-Fi connectivity means that it can double up as a pretty impressive music system as well.

 Not sure if you should invest in Sennheiser's high-end soundbar?
 Read on to get our full thoughts on this ambitious 5.1.4 beast.